Hothouse Flowers: Career

-The group's second album, Home was released in June 1990.
-It was recorded sporadically during extensive touring; with sessions in Dublin, London, a rented house with a mobile recording set-up in Carlow, Ireland, and one day of work with Daniel Lanois in New Orleans, while Bob Dylan was taking a break from his sessions with Lanois.
+The group's second album, Home, was released in June 1990.
+It was recorded sporadically during extensive touring.
+There were recording sessions in Dublin; London; a rented house with a mobile recording set-up in Carlow, Ireland; and one day of work with Daniel Lanois in New Orleans, while Bob Dylan was taking a break from his sessions with Lanois.
 The album did not have the overwhelming success of the first record, but it did reach number one in Australia in 1991.
 "Give It Up" and "I Can See Clearly Now" (a cover version of the Johnny Nash song) from the album reached numbers 30 and 23 respectively in the UK Singles Chart.

-In 1989, the Flowers collaborated with the Indigo Girls on their song "Closer To Fine", which became a US hit, and led to some exposure in the United States for the group (albeit limited, as their contribution to the song was uncredited).
+In 1989, the Flowers collaborated with the Indigo Girls on their song "Closer to Fine", which became a US hit, and led to some exposure in the United States for the group (albeit limited, as their contribution to the song was uncredited).

 In January 1992, the group appeared (as themselves) in an episode of the popular BBC drama series Lovejoy, entitled "No Strings".

 In 1992, Hothouse Flowers joined Def Leppard – the combined group going by the name The Acoustic Hippies From Hell – to record three songs ("From the Inside", a cover of the Rolling Stones' "You Can't Always Get What You Want", and a cover of Jimi Hendrix's "Little Wing") that were included as B-sides on Def Leppard's single "Have You Ever Needed Someone So Bad", from their album Adrenalize.

 Songs from the Rain was released in March 1993.
 Though it received good reviews and achieved some chart success in Australia and Ireland, worldwide sales were disappointing.
 In an attempt to boost record sales (and especially to break into the United States charts), the record label and the band's management kept the group on the road almost continuously for the entire year.
 The band also participated in the Another Roadside Attraction tour in Canada that year, and collaborated with The Tragically Hip, Crash Vegas, Midnight Oil and Daniel Lanois on the one-off single "Land" to protest forest clearcutting in British Columbia.

 By early 1994, Ó Maonlaí had decided that the group was suffering from physical, mental and creative exhaustion, and he called for a year-long sabbatical.